penguinencounter/colormagic/README.md

 local trim = resources:get("trim.png")
 ```

 `colormagic` takes `InputStream` objects as input.
 You can pass the `InputStream` directly to the library.
-(Passing a `string` containing the raw data or a `Texture` is not supported.)
+(Passing a `string` containing the raw data or a `Texture` is supported as well, but using `Texture`s is discouraged and may not do what you expect.)

 ### 4.2.
-Image Analysis
+Manual Image Analysis

-To swap colors, you need to know what slot each color is in.
-There is a handy tool in both `colormagic` and `colormagic_unsafe` named `colormagic.pnginfo` that can show you the colors in the palette.
+To swap colors, you need to know what slot each color is in. colormagic can do this for you (see section 4.5), but if you want to save more instructions, you can manually specify color slots.
+There is a handy tool in both `colormagic` and `colormagic_unsafe` (but not `colormagic_min`) named `colormagic.pnginfo` that can show you the colors in the palette.

-Simply call `pnginfo(input_stream)` to print a list of colors and indexes:
+Simply call `pnginfo(input)` to print a list of colors and indexes:

 ```lua
 -- prints "PNG Palette Info" table